herd/herdtools7/pac_tests/notes/ordering/ordering.md

 exists ( ~Fault(P0, PacCheck:DB) )
 ```

-This means that each times we see an equality test that compare two pac fields,
+This means that each time we see an equality test that compare two pac fields,
 if this test may fail, we must split the states in two because even if the pac
 fields use different key or modifiers, they may be equal because of a hash
 collision.
-But `pac(x, da, 0)` wil always be different to `pac(y, da, 0)` in
+But `pac(x, da, 0)` will be always different to `pac(y, da, 0)` in
 abscence of aliasing because the less significant bits of `pac(x, da, 0)` are
 equals to the less significant bits of `x` (and the bit 55), and these bits are
 enough to see the difference between `x` and `y` (because all the other bits